 The Eddington Medal is awarded for investigations of outstanding merit in theoretical astrophysics.
-This medal is awarded for a single outstanding piece of work, such that younger scientists may be candidates for this award.
+This medal is awarded for a single investigation, or a series of closely-linked investigations, of outstanding merit.

 To nominate for the Eddington Medal

 Nominations should be submitted by 31 July for the following year's awards and should include:

 - A short list of key refereed publications (preferably with citation data.
 Ideally, this publication list should be extracted from the Astrophysics Data System)

 - Your nomination (minimum length 300 words, maximum length 600 words).
 This should address how the nominee fulfils the criteria of the Award, in particular the single investigation for which the nominee is being proposed should be clearly highlighted.
 Successful nominations argue a strong case for why the nominee deserves the award over and above one of their peers working in the same area.
 The nomination should also include the nominee's present career stage, the nominee's present post, and other awards and honours.
 It is helpful if the nomination is phrased in such a way that extracts from it can be used in the formal recommendation of the Committee.

 - Additionally, please give details of two referees who will be contacted by email and asked to send supporting statements.